 - In the meantime, melt 4 chocolate bars in a double boiler on low heat.
 Add coconut oil to thin the mixture, 1 teaspoon at a time to think the chocolate.

 - Once chocolate is melted, take logs out of the freezer and (it’s gonna be messy) pour chocolate mixture over each log.
 You may need to use your fingers to manipulate the chocolate.
 And don’t worry about the mess!
-Once all the tops are covered in the chocolate, add a few pink Himalayan sea salt crystals to the tops and freeze again for about 15 minutes.
+Once all the tops are covered in the chocolate, add a few pink Himalayan sea salt crystals and freeze again for about 15 minutes.

 - Then prepare more melted chocolate using the remaining 1 bar and coconut oil so you have enough to cover the bottom.
 Remove from freezer and with your hands dip the bottom portion of the logs into the melted chocolate.
 It may seem like the logs are melting, but don’t worry it won’t ruin the dessert.
 Once all sides are covered in chocolate freeze until ready to serve.